Jürgen Brosius: Postdoctoral fellowships

-From 1977–1980, Brosius spent a postdoctoral fellowship supported by the Fogarty International Center in Harry F. Noller’s lab at the University of California, Santa Cruz.
+From 1977 to 1980, Brosius spent a postdoctoral fellowship supported by the Fogarty International Center in Harry F. Noller’s lab at the University of California, Santa Cruz.
 There, he sequenced the first large ribosomal RNAs via their genes utilizing the Maxam-Gilbert sequencing method.
 It took ~2.5 years to sequence the 7.5 kilobases encompassing the entire rrnB rRNA operon in addition to some flanking regions.
 Although the chemical method was cumbersome, sequences could be determined entirely void of errors.

 During his stay at UCSC Brosius met visiting professor Carl Woese, who incited his interest in evolutionary thought and the power of molecular phylogenetic analysis.

 His second postdoctoral fellowship (1980–1982), supported by the Deutsche Forschungsgesellschaft, took him to the laboratory of Walter Gilbert, Nobel prize laureate in Chemistry (1980), at Harvard University.
 Here, Brosius began to develop plasmid vectors for the selection of promoters and terminators, as well as widely used vectors for the high-level expression of recombinant proteins in E. coli, often employing regulatory sequences or modules from the rRNA operon.

 Faculty positions

-In 1982, Brosius established his own laboratory at Columbia University College of Physicians and Surgeons as Assistant Professor partially funded by the Alfred P. Sloan Foundation and the Irma T. Hirschl Trust.
+In 1982, Brosius established his own laboratory at Columbia University College of Physicians and Surgeons as assistant professor partially funded by the Alfred P. Sloan Foundation and the Irma T. Hirschl Trust.
 In 1988, he moved with his research group to Mount Sinai School of Medicine as Associate Professor and in 1994 as full Professor and Director of the Institute of Experimental Pathology to the University of Münster, Germany.
 In the mid-nineties, he established a transgenic and gene targeting facility serving the entire campus and beyond by generating, for example, mouse models designed for the study of human genetic disorders.